duhrer/duhrer.github.io/_posts/projects/2025-03-06-rebble-hackathon-entry.md

 For the project skeleton, I finally tried the [`rebbletool` project ](https://github.com/richinfante/rebbletool).
-It's a fork of the original `pebbletool` development tool, which lets you manage the SDKs installed and also installs the `pebble` tool you use to build and test your work.
+It's a fork of the original `pebbletool`, which lets you manage the SDKs installed and also installs the `pebble` tool you use to build and test your work.

 Unlike the old toolset, `rebbletool` has been updated to work with Python 3 and other modern dependencies, so you don't need to use a VM.
 I can use this to